yarlson/yarlson-dev/content/blog/gold-standard-cli-design-principles.md

 ## The "Return Value" Paradigm: Stdout as Data

 Traditional Unix philosophy says "silence is golden"—successful commands should produce no output.
-Modern CLIs need a different model: every command has a return value that belongs on stdout.
+The **Gold Standard** introduces a modern model: every command has a return value that belongs on stdout.

 **Stream contract:**